-All breast cancer treatments have risks and benefits, and it is important to understand what they mean for you.
+Any breast cancer treatment has risks and benefits.
+So it's important to understand what they mean for you.

-Treatment for breast cancer falls into two main categories: systemic treatment affects your whole body and local treatment targets one specific part of your body.
-You may want to explore additional treatments such as complementary and alternative medicine to help treat your cancer or manage any pain or side effects.
+Treatment for breast cancer falls into two main categories: systemic treatment - which affects your whole body, and local treatment - which targets one specific part of your body.
+You may also want to explore additional treatments such as complementary and alternative medicine to help treat your cancer or manage any pain or side effects.

 Systemic treatments are intended to kill cancer cells that may have left the original tumor location and be elsewhere in the body.
-Systemic treatments affect all cells in the body, not just cancer cells, so make sure you discuss possible side effects with your healthcare provider.
+These treatments affect all cells in the body, not just cancer cells.
+So make sure you discuss possible side effects with your healthcare provider.

 Chemotherapy (chemo) uses powerful drugs to kill all rapidly dividing cells in the body.
 There are many different chemotherapy drugs that can be used alone or in combination.
-Chemo may be prescribed adjuvantly (after surgery) or neoadjuvantly (before surgery) and is typically given intravenously (IV), although some types may be in pill form.
+Chemo may be prescribed adjuvantly (after surgery) or neoadjuvantly (before surgery).
+It is typically given intravenously (IV), although some types may be in pill form.
 Chemo is given on a regular interval, typically once every three weeks or every two weeks (called “dose dense”).
-Dose dense is a more aggressive treatment schedule, but may be recommended for young women.
+Dose dense is a more aggressive treatment schedule.
+But it may be recommended for young adults.

 Hormonal therapy helps the body fight hormone-receptor-positive breast cancer by reducing or blocking the hormones that help these cancers grow.

 Recent study results show that taking Tamoxifen or an aromatase inhibitor along with ovarian suppression may be recommended for young women at higher risk of recurrence (age 35 or younger at diagnosis where chemotherapy is recommended).